WitnessAngel/witness-angel-cryptolib/docs/flightbox_cli_tutorial.rst

 .. command-output:: flightbox foreign-keystore list

-Creating an cryptoconf
+Generating a cryptoconf
 --------------------------------

-Now that we have setup a trustee, it's time to specify how it should protect our data.
+Now that we have locally registered some trustees, it's time to specify how they should protect our data, how they should become our "key guardians".
+This happens with a cryptoconf, a JSON cryptainer template recursively describing the different layers of encryption to be used on data and on keys, as well as the signatures to apply.

+For some simple, signatureless cases, we can use the CLI to generate a cryptoconf fo us.

+For example, imagien we want to encrypt the data using AES-CBC, and then protect the

+.. command-output:: flightbox cryptoconf generate-simple add-payload-cipher-layer --sym-cipher-algo aes_cbc add-key-cipher-layer --asym-cipher-algo RSA_OAEP --trustee-type authenticator --keystore-uid 0f0c0988-80c1-9362-11c1-b06909a3a53c